chtsaifrank/Detect_Vehicle_In_Image/README.md

-# Android example to get vehicles information in image by query the installed app (AI車牌辨識) from google play store
+# Android example to get vehicles information in image by query the installed app (AI license plate recognition 車牌辨識) from google play store
 Android app (AI車牌辨識) AI(ANPR) download place  https://play.google.com/store/apps/details?id=com.ml.tensorflow.examples.lpr usage example video : https://youtu.be/A2sLP8xASr4
-1. Open google play store to find "AI車牌辨識" app and install it in the target device (phone).
+1. Open google play store to find "AI車牌辨識" app and install it and allow all permissions when initialization in the target device (phone).
 2. Download this example project and build it in android studio and install it in the target device.
 3. Ciick "Image" button to pick and load a image which exist vehicles in image.
 4. Ciick "Vehicle in Image" button to launch the "AI車牌辨識" app quietly and asking the vehicles information in image.